12. Encoder-Decoder Models#

 12.2.1.
 Computational Issues of Principal Components Analysis#

-So far we have only considered the eigendecomposition of the covariance matrix, but computationally more advantageous is the correlation matrix instead.
-This avoids the potential of a “confused” PCA due to a mismatch between length-scales in the dataset.
+So far, we have only considered the eigendecomposition of the covariance matrix, but computationally, the correlation matrix is more advantageous.
+This avoids the potential of a “confused” PCA due to a mismatch between length scales in the dataset.

 12.3.
 Autoencoder#